 Sustainability in Polyester

 Polyester is easily recycled and comes from a variety of sources.
-“Post-consumer” means polyester that comes from a recycled source, such as plastic bottles, carpet and other plastic sources.
+“Post-consumer” means polyester that comes from a recycled source, such as plastic bottles, carpet, and other plastic sources.
 So, if a fabric claims to be “100% post-consumer” recycled, that means that all of the material used in the production of the fabric filaments has come from waste material.
-That’s your best option, being the most eco-friendly option.
-Some swimwear fabric is 100% post-consumer and some is blended.
-Check with your supplier so you know for sure exactly what you’re paying for.
+That’s the most eco-friendly option.

 Is polyester sustainable?
 Is it eco-friendly?

 That’s a tricky question.
 It depends what we’re comparing against.
 As I’ve mentioned above, natural fibers do not perform the same way when wet as synthetic fibers.
 So we can’t fairly compare polyester to anything natural.
 Strictly speaking, there are no 100% “sustainable” or environmentally friendly synthetic fibers.
 All create microplastics, all pollute our water supplies.
 Bummer, right!?
 Sadly, that’s just the truth of the situation.
+Sustainable swimwear fabrics just don’t have the level of sustainability that we wish they had.
 However, by using recycled polyesters, you’re certainly making a superior choice to virgin polyester.

 The nylon spandex swimsuit fabrics are probably the most popular.
 This is mostly due to its super soft feel and its ability to have a glossy or satin sheen.